IRNAS/bio-labware-review/bio-labware-review.md

 ##Section 1 <a id="Section-1"></a>
 ###Fine Weighting Scale/ Microbalance <a id="Microbalance"></a>
 ####1.
 Background:
-Precise weighing of chemicals in solution preparation, measuring small samples...
-Essential for any “wet” experiment, containing buffers and other solutions, which need to have a precise composition.
+Precise weighing of chemicals in solution preparation and measuring small samples is essential for any “wet” experiment, containing buffers and other solutions, which need to have a precise composition.
 Depending on the amounts of source material, the scales require the appropriate precision.
 For the average laboratory use, a precision of 0,001g or better is favorable.

 ####2.
 Comercial variants